 Bullet journal weekly spreads

 The weekly log is where you have all the weekly events in one place.
-Here you can also add your weekly bullet entries that you can mark as complete or add notes as you go.
+Here you can also add the weekly bullet entries that you can mark as complete or add notes as you go.

 It is my favorite spread, sometimes I put a lot of time on them and make them super colorful and creative, while other times I go with a minimalist layout.

-Although you can definitely go without many of the collections I mentioned above, the bullet journal weekly spreads are one of the most important pages and where you add your entries and and migrate tasks.
+Although you can definitely go without many of the collections I mentioned above, the bullet journal weekly spreads are one of the most important pages and where you add your entries and migrate tasks.